 A common trick is when someone pretends to be from your electricity/gas company or Housing Association as a way to get into your home and steal from you.

 - Ask for their identity card and check it carefully.
 Keep your utilities services phone numbers handy so you can easily call and check an official’s identity.

 - Join your utilities companies’ password schemes.
 This is where you arrange a password with the company to check their representatives are genuine.

-Each staff member at Together Housing has a photographic ID card showing their full name and the association name.
-Don’t allow anyone into your home without checking their ID.
+All Together Housing staff carry photographic ID cards which show their full name and the name of the housing association.
+DO NOT allow anyone into your home without checking their ID.